HassanSherwani/Predicting-customers-demand_API_Flask/README.md

 # Future Directions <br>

-This assignment could be used for future recommendation systems.
+This assignment could be used for recommendation systems.

 # Modules